We noticed that you are based in the - click here to visit our USA website. US

 The Traditional Route follows the same path that has been walked for thousands of years and follows the path through the centre of the country after Porto.
 For a scenic alternative, you can also walk the Camino Portugues Coastal Way from Porto to Santiago.

 If you have already completed the Camino Frances, you could experience this alternative pilgrimage whilst collecting a whole new set of stamps for your pilgrim's passport!
-Walk the full route from Lisbon or we also offer it in stages from Porto onwards.
+Walk the full route from Lisbon or we also offer it in stages from Porto onwards, by bike or on foot.
 With baggage transfers and hand-selected accommodations all included, you just have to decide which option to take and leave the rest up to Macs!

 Discover Camino Portugués Traditional Route